Three Accounting Technology Trends for 2022

 Machine learning algorithms can automate accounting processes such as accounts payable and risk assessments, while AI chatbots can help answer customer questions.
 Furthermore, companies seeking to improve accuracy and reduce errors are turning to AI and machine learning.
 AI mimics human intelligence by understanding the inferred meaning in communication and using data to make decisions.
 AI’s ability to adjust to human behavior patterns means it can also accurately categorize information.

-Like blockchain technology, AI gives accountants extra bandwidth so they can work on more strategic business goals or financial consulting.
+Like blockchain technology, AI will give current and future accountants extra bandwidth so they can work on more strategic business goals or financial consulting.

 Remote Accounting and Data Vulnerability